oxequa/realize/README.md

     ```
     $ realize start
     ```
-    Will create a realize.config.yaml file with a sample project.
+    Will create a realize.config.yaml file with a default settings.

-    You can pass additional parameters for your first project, such as the project name, the main file name and the base path.
+    You can even pass custom parameters for your project.
+This is a list of the supported fields:

     ```
-    $ realize start --name="Project Name" --main="main.go" --base="/"
+    --name="Project Name"  -> Name, if not specified sect "Sample App"
+    --main="test.go"       -> Main file, if not specified sect "main.go"
+    --base="server"        ->  Base Path, if not specified sect "main.go"
+    --build="true"         ->  Go build, if not specified sect "false"
+    --bin="false"        ->  Base Path, if not specified sect "true"
+    --run="false"        ->  Base Path, if not specified sect "true"

     ```

+    ```
+    $ realize start --name="Web Server" --main="test.go" --base="server"
+    ```

 - Add another project whenever you want

     ```
+    $ realize add
+    ```
+    Or

+    ```
-    $ realize add --name="Project Name" --main="main.go" --base="/"
+    $ realize add --name="Project Name" --main="main.go" --build="true"
     ```
 - Remove a project by his name